Many-body bound states and induced interactions of charged impurities in a bosonic bath

 In order to test the correctness of the analytic expressions for induced polaron-polaron interactions in the perturbative regime such that assumptions of both methods match each other, we perform calculations for the following parameter of the model atom-ion potential~(\ref{eq:Vaireg}), $C_4=E^\star R^{\star4}$, $b=R^\star$, $c=0$.
-While such a choice of parameters leads to no hard-core part of the interaction, the resulting potential (shown with a red line in Fig.~\ref{Fig:Vai}) is not perturbing the bath of atoms too strongly, and therefore the weakly-interacting polaron regime is realized.
-Figure~\ref{Fig:b1c0} shows the induced polaron-polaron interactions in the perturbative regime and the polaron density profile.
+While such a choice of parameters leads to no hard-core part of the interaction, the resulting potential (depicted by the curve (A) in Fig.~\ref{Fig:Vai}) is not perturbing the bath of atoms too strongly, and therefore the weakly-interacting polaron regime is realized.
+Figure~\ref{Fig:Eg2}(c,d) shows the induced polaron-polaron interactions in the perturbative regime and the polaron density profile.
 A reasonable agreement with the analytical predictions is found for the induced interactions.
 Namely, for large distances, $r\gtrsim \xi$, the decay is compatible with a slow power-law characteristic of the Casimir effect.
 Instead, at shorter distances, $R^\star\ll r \lesssim \xi$, there is a qualitative agreement in the shape similar to the fast-decaying Yukawa one typical to Bogolyubov theory.
-Still there is a quantitative difference with the perturbative theory.
+Still, there remains a quantitative difference with the perturbative expressions.

 It is instructive to study how the bipolaron density profile depends on the distance between impurities.
-In the bipolaron case, the density profile no longer has a spherical symmetry, which it had in the single polaron case [Fig.~\ref{Fig:b1c0}(b)].
+In the bipolaron case, the density profile no longer has a spherical symmetry of the single polaron [Fig.~\ref{Fig:Eg2}(d)].
 For convenience, we project the atom density onto a single line connecting the two impurities in the bipolaron case and an arbitrary line passing through the impurity in the single polaron case.
 This results in the density profiles $n_{\mathrm{atom}}(x)$, which depend on one coordinate (denoted by $x$) as shown in Fig.~\ref{Fig:profile:c=0} for characteristic distances between the two ion impurities.
-While the actual amplitude of $n_{\mathrm{atom}}(x)$ depends on the integration volume and hence arbitrary units are used on the vertical axis, still for a fixed volume size, it is instructive to compare the shape and the height of the projected density for different atom-ion interactions.\\
+The actual amplitude of $n_{\mathrm{atom}}(x)$ depends on the integration volume and hence arbitrary units are used on the vertical axis.\\